makenowjust/lernen/README.md

 # Lernen

-> a simple automata learning library.
+> a simple automata learning library written in Ruby.

 ## Usage